Spoiler alert! If you are in a rush and just want to know what the best blender for juicing is, then we recommend the Vitamix 5200 as our top pick.

 - Normal operating power is 600 watts, which is low for countertop blenders, although it is stronger than that for personal blenders.

 This KitchenAid blender is a classic countertop blender that looks and functions exactly as you’d expect a blender to function.
 Its 5-speed control and additional pulse function are complimented by a motor that can sense the kind of food it’s processing and adjust speed accordingly and can go from lower speeds that mix to a pulsed ice crushing mechanism.

 The plastic, BPA-free pitcher is a comfortable 60 ounces and is safe to put in the dishwasher for easy cleanup.
 More importantly, it’s solidly built, with a sturdy, heavy base and solid plastic pitcher for comfortable pouring and easy blending.

-It comes with a 5-year limited warranty to cover any errors in manufacturing, but it’s unlikely any other worry will be needed; this blender is a steady workhorse.
 The only downside to it, other than the fact that the blades cannot be disassembled for easier cleanup, is the fact that the blender needs a decent amount of liquid in it to blend properly.
 It can’t handle pulverizing straight vegetables and fruits, but the addition of water or juice should keep it working fine.